XuewenWangUGA/GMATA/README.md

  Please followed the steps in manual and demo.

 ## Updates on version 2.3
 Updated the graphic interface.
-Full updated and also works on all major versions of Linux Ubuntu.
+Fullly updated to compatible with all major versions of Linux Ubuntu.
+The interface looks like v2.2.

 ## Updates on version 2.2.1
 Updated the graphic interface. fixed the issue which may not start at particular version of Linux Ubuntu.